 After completing the above procedure on all instances, run the data store garbage collect again from any of the instances:

-This will collate all the files found using the mark phase used before and delete the rest that are unused from the data store.
+All the files found are collated using the mark phase used before and delete the rest that are unused from the data store.